🎉 State-of-the-art:81.39% Web Bench success

 Automatic Schema Detection

-For both 'Export' and 'Extract', you can leave the prompt empty.
-In this case, rtrvr.ai will automatically determine the most relevant data to extract based on the structure of the web pages.
+For all extraction tools, you can use minimal prompts or even empty prompts. rtrvr.ai will automatically determine the most relevant data to extract based on the structure of the web pages.
 This makes it even easier to quickly gather data without needing to specify precise extraction instructions.

 Special Image Handling